yhlong0/IntellectCapital/BABA/baba.md

 1. Regarding regualtion, since Alibaba grow a lot, millions users active one the platform, there is huge responsibility come.
 Don't think goverment stop you doing a lot of thing, it is two-way conversation and why they need to control.
 2. How BABA will be disrupt?
 The way human interact with machine, from desktop to mobile, we think hard what would be the next form of interaction and be prepared for that.
+3. Why Alibaba bought hema and why Amazon bought whole food?
+When e-commerce company has local/offline store, it act like a fullfilment center.
+This will make delivery fast possible and give customers same experience from home or offline purchase.